cosbor11/tic-tac-toe-api/README.md

 ## Summary

-`tic-tac-toe-api`  is an api service that exposes an endpoint that will always calculate the best move given a game state
+`tic-tac-toe-api`  is an api service that exposes an endpoint that will always calculate the best move for a given a game state.

 ## How to Run Locally
   - **Prerequisites**: